GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 These are used in two separate environments:

-1. As a command - one of the initial elements on an interpreted command line
+1. As the command on a command line - one of the initial elements on an interpreted command line

 <!-- end list -->